Microfluidics definitions and advantages

 Active microfluidics refers to fluid handling made by active components as microfluidic pumps or microfluidic valves.
 Microfluidic pumps supply fluids in a continuous way or are used for dosing whereas the microfluidic valves can inject precise volumes of sample or buffer.

 Due to the low volumes required, microfluidic technologies represent a promising alternative to conventional laboratory techniques.
-They allow complete laboratory protocols on a single chip of few square centimeters.
+They allow complete laboratory protocols on a single chip of a few square centimeters.
 Figure 2 shows the main advantages of using microfluidics instead of conventional laboratory assays for a given experiment (Ultra-high throughput screening of a typical enzyme).

 Figure 2: Comparison using traditional methods and in microfluidic emulsions.
 Adapted with permission from Agresti J. J. et al, Ultrahigh-throughput screening in drop-based microfluidics for directed evolution, PNAS 2010, 107:4004-4009.
-Copyright 2010 National Academy of Sciences, U.S.A.
+Copyright 2010 National Academy of Sciences, U.S.A

 - Cosmetics (emulsions & formulations)